Residential Food Waste Services

 What is organic waste?

-When referring to SB 1383 requirements, organic waste include yard waste, food waste, and plant fibers such as paper and cardboard.
-All of these materials are currently recycled across the County in some capacity.
-Single-family homes have curbside yard waste collection service; AND existing state law, Assembly Bill 1826, requires large food-generating businesses such as restaurants and hotels and others to recycle food and yard waste.
+When referring to SB 1383 requirements, organic waste includes yard waste, food waste, and plant fibers such as paper and cardboard.
+All of these materials are currently recycled across Ventura County in some capacity.
+Single-family homes have curbside yard waste collection service and existing state law (Assembly Bill 1826) requires large food-generating businesses including restaurants and hotels to recycle food and yard waste.
 Paper and cardboard are also recycled citywide in curbside and commercial recycling programs.

 How do I separate my food waste?

-You can collect your food waste in a small container (pail with a lid or Tupperware) in your kitchen and store it on your countertop or under your sink.
-You can line your food waste container with a plastic bag, which can be tied off and placed in your yard waste container.
+You can collect your food waste in a small container (a pail with a lid or Tupperware) in your kitchen and store it on your countertop or under your sink.
+You can line your food waste container with a plastic or paper bag and, when it’s full, seal the bag securely and place it in your yard waste container.
 You can also store your food waste in a bag in your freezer, which can help avoid odors for certain foods that are not meant to be left at room temperature.

-Bagged food waste needs to be tied off and placed into the yard waste container.
+Note: Bagged food waste MUST be sealed securely before being placed into the yard waste container.

 Can I place my food waste directly in my yard waste container without bagging it?

-NO. All food waste must be bagged and tied before being placed in the yard waste container.
-Food waste that is placed directly into the yard waste cart will contaminate the yard waste cart.
+NO. All food waste must be bagged and sealed securely before being placed in the yard waste container.
+Food waste that is placed directly into the yard waste cart will contaminate the yard waste.

-The decision to bag food waste at this time was not made without considerable debate and was selected based on lower cost of service and reduced environmental footprint.
-While the use of bags seems counterintuitive, one of the alternative approaches is adding a fourth cart dedicated to food waste only.
-A fourth cart would need a fourth truck route and additional drivers.
-This would mean additional emissions from the extra truck on the road and additional costs of service.
+The decision to bag food waste was not made without considerable debate and was selected based on the relatively lower cost of service and reduced environmental footprint.
+While the use of bags seems counterintuitive, the alternative method of adding a fourth cart dedicated to food waste would require a fourth truck route and additional drivers.
+This would mean additional emissions from the extra trucks on the road and additional costs of service.

 Ultimately, we’re looking to develop a program where food waste and yard waste can be commingled with soiled paper and other bio-based materials.
 Harrison is preparing to open a state-of-the-art facility known as the Limoneira facility (currently in the permitting stages) that will be able to accept commingled material.
 When the Limoneira organics processing facility is complete, we will be able to improve our program and eliminate the need for bagging food waste.